rjunw/grab-dlc/README.md

 * Scour through `<steam_dir>` and use the game id's there
 * Build a GUI (or TUI?)
 * Redirect formatted outputs to files
+* Generalize this when it inevitably breaks from steam website changes